Cloris Leachman: Death

-On January 27, 2021, Leachman died in her sleep at her home in Encinitas, California, at the age of 94.
-The cause of death was a stroke and COVID-19 was a contributing factor.
+Leachman died at her home in Encinitas, California, at the age of 94.
+The cause of death was a stroke with COVID-19 as a contributing factor.
+Leachman's manager, Juliet Green, confirmed to People magazine that she had died on January 27, 2021.
+Leachman's son also confirmed this date to The New York Times.
+However, some sources cited a death date of January 26.
 Her body was cremated on February 7, 2021.